 The relations between Turkey and the USSR during the Turgut Özal era constitute the last phase of the relations between the two countries (1923-1991).
-In the development of these relations during the period of 1983-1991, the historical background formed by the Russian-Turkish relations that had started to form from the 15th century and the Turkish-Soviet relations in the 20th century have a special place.
+In the development of these relations during the period of 1983-1991, the historical background formed by the Russian-Turkish relations that had started to form from the XV cent. and the Turkish-Soviet relations in the XX cent. occupy a special place.

-On the other hand, the relations between Turkey and the USSR during the Turgut Özal era were affected seriously by the international system of the time, the basic dynamics of bilateral relations in the world in general, the internal dynamics of each of the two countries and how these dynamics had impact on the foreign policy.
+On the other hand, the relations between Turkey and the USSR during the Turgut Özal era were affected seriously by the international system of the time, the basic dynamics of bilateral relations in the world in general, and the internal dynamics of each of the two countries.
 At the beginning of the Özal period, the Turkey-USSR relations gained a new dimension other than being countries partaking at two different blocs in the tough conditions of competition of the Cold War and having topical problems.
-The international and internal dynamics in question and the new conditions these created in the foreign policy of both countries enabled the Turkish-Soviet relations to evolve from conflict and rivalry into developing friendship and cooperation.
+The new conditions of the foreign policy of both countries enabled the Turkish-Soviet relations to evolve from conflict and rivalry into developing friendship and cooperation.